 The LWV of Manhattan/Riley County honors individuals who have made significant contributions to our community, and we also offer an annual scholarship.
 Our Guide to Government offers citizens vital information about local government.
 (For information about these activities, click on the Projects button at left.)

 Along with League members across the nation, we have recently studied the role of the federal government in pre-K through Grade 12 public education, looking at such issues as equity, funding, and standards.
 We also studied issues involved with privatizing governmental services, assets, and functions; a statement on privatization was issued by LWVUS in June 2012.
-At the national convention in June 2012, delegates agreed to initiate a comprehensive program to educate members and communities on the issue of campaign finance; they also adopted a new study, an update of the LWVUS 1988 position on Agriculture.
+At the national convention in June 2012, delegates agreed to initiate a comprehensive program to educate members and communities on the issue of campaign finance; they also adopted a new study, an update of the LWVUS 1988 position on Agriculture, which is ongoing.

 Check out our newsletter, the Voter, to read more about what we've been doing.